robwestbrook/greenlight/README.md

 The book uses **Postgres** as the database.
 This repository, instead, uses **Sqlite**.
 There are some modifications and additions made to the book's code to accomodate this change.
 These are documented within the code.

 ### Using Migrate CLI
-The command-line statement to use for migration:
+The command-line statements to use for database migration.

+To create a migration:

+     migrate create -seq -ext=.sql -dir=./migrations create_users_table

+To run a migration (use up or down):

     migrate -path=./migrations -database=sqlite3://greenlight.db -verbose up